mon5termatt/medicat-website/src/content/docs/tools/Backup and Restore/acronis-cyber-backup.md

 description: Documentation for Acronis Cyber Backup in MediCat USB
 ---

-# Acronis Cyber Backup
+## Overview
 Acronis Cyber Backup is a comprehensive backup solution designed for businesses and IT professionals.

-## Overview

 Acronis Cyber Backup provides reliable protection for your data with features specifically designed for enterprise environments.
 It offers protection for various workloads including physical servers, virtual machines, cloud systems, and endpoints.